 After all of that prepping, I was still dealing with off-task students, interruptions to the teacher table, or too many students in one place.
 I decided I was finished with this method.

-Then, I made one basic change to Guided Math.
+Then, I made one basic change to my small math groups.

 And it changed everything.